Vishnu: The Divine Preserver of the Hindu Universe

 The Ten Avatars of Vishnu (Dashavatara)

-"Whenever dharma declines and adharma (unrighteousness) prevails, I manifest.
-To protect the righteous, destroy evil and re-establish dharma, I come into existence in every age."
+“Whenever dharma declines and adharma (injustice) prevails, I manifest myself.
+To protect the righteous, destroy evil, and reestablish dharma, I come into existence in every age.”

 (Bhagavad Gita 4.7-8)